-Deferred inflows of resources increased by \$6,839,407.
-This 422% increase is a result of differences between the expected and actual pension experience and changes of assumptions or other inputs as of June 30, 2021.
-Additionally, the District recognizes an increase in deferred inflows of resources of \$231,373 which is attributed to leases.
+Deferred inflows of resources related to pensions decreased by \$316,765.
+This 25% decrease is a result of differences between the expected and actual pension experience and changes in assumptions or other inputs.

 More details on assets, deferred outflows of resources, liabilities, and deferred inflows of resources can be found on the Statement of Net Position, as well as accompanying notes.